zhvng/open-musiclm/README.md

 # Thank you
-* [lucidrains](https://github.com/lucidrains/) for his [audiolm-pytorch](https://github.com/lucidrains/audiolm-pytorch) implementation.
+* [lucidrains](https://github.com/lucidrains/) for the [audiolm-pytorch](https://github.com/lucidrains/audiolm-pytorch) implementation.
 This repo contains a refactored DRY version of a lot of the code in [audiolm-pytorch](https://github.com/lucidrains/audiolm-pytorch).
 * LAION for [CLAP](https://github.com/LAION-AI/CLAP)

 # Citations